 Meetings with Incumbents.
-To prepare for the filings we have submitted with the FCC and to build support for a 900 MHz broadband realignment, we have met, and intend to continue to meet, with a number of incumbent licensees, critical infrastructure businesses and other interested parties in the 900 MHz band.
-We have provided business proposals to several incumbents to assist with their communication needs.
-The goals of these discussions have been: (i) building consensus for the proposed reconfiguration of the 900 MHz band to support broadband and other advanced technologies and services; (ii) resolving any technology or other concerns raised by incumbent licensees; (iii) educating critical infrastructure businesses on how broadband capabilities could enhance their operations and initiatives (for example, supporting grid modernization requirements or monitoring and/or controlling their own system or network elements via machine-to-machine type services); (iv) gaining a better understanding of the size of the operational incumbent base and the nature of the systems they are currently operating; (v) to refine and modify aspects of our proposal to seek to minimize potential concerns and problems expressed by certain incumbents; (vi) to gain additional support for that proposal (as so refined and modified); (vii) to accelerate the availability of a sub-1 GHz broadband spectrum allocation for use in a private network context designed to meet the specialized requirements of utilities, other critical infrastructure industry members and private enterprise users; and (viii) evaluating and proposing voluntary license relocation opportunities to certain incumbent licensees.
-With certain incumbent licensees, we are continuing to attempt to build consensus and to resolve any concerns they have expressed regarding our broadband initiatives; with others, we are soliciting their support and cooperation to structure and implement mutually beneficial relocations; and with select critical infrastructure enterprises, we are jointly investigating how the future broadband capabilities that we envision could be employed to meet their anticipated needs and future operating plans.
+To support our Joint Petition, we have met, and intend to continue to meet, with a number of incumbent licensees, critical infrastructure enterprises, and other interested parties in the 900 MHz band, including a number of those who submitted comments to the FCC regarding our Joint Petition for Rulemaking.
+Our goals with these discussions are: to develop a better understanding of their business needs and overall requirements for wireless solutions; to gain a better understanding of the size of the incumbent base and the nature of the systems they are currently operating; to determine the interest that particular critical infrastructure entities might have in gaining access to wireless broadband capabilities to complement their own business operations and initiatives (for example, supporting power grid modernization requirements or monitoring and/or controlling their own system or network elements via machine-to-machine type services); and to propose voluntary license relocation opportunities to certain incumbents.
+With certain incumbent licensees, we are continuing to attempt to build consensus and to resolve any concerns they have expressed regarding our Joint Petition; with others, we are soliciting their support and cooperation to structure and implement mutually beneficial relocations; and with select critical infrastructure enterprises, we are jointly investigating how our contemplated future broadband capabilities could be employed to meet their anticipated needs and future operating plans.
+We anticipate that the next stage of the FCC's review process will afford these companies and other similarly situated companies with the opportunity to put on the record their needs and unique requirements for broadband and other next generation technologies.